Over 50 Years Of Providing International Family Law Support To Families Around The Globe

 What is the Hague Abduction Convention?

 The broad purpose of the Hague Abduction Convention is to return abducted children to their habitual residence so a court can enter a custody decree.
 You can petition to invoke the protection of the Hague Abduction Convention if the other parent or person wrongfully removed or retained your child who is under 16 years of age and you had rights of custody and were exercising those rights at the time.
 For situations to which the Hague Abduction Convention does not apply, the International Parental Kidnapping Crime Act makes it a federal criminal offense for a parent to wrongfully remove or attempt to remove or retain a child outside U.S. borders with the intent to obstruct custodial rights.
-Mr. Katz has mentored, consulted or been counsel of record in more than 300 Hague Abduction Convention and child abduction cases as well of having several years of experience in criminal law.
-He has obtained warrants of arrest from federal and local authorities for abducting parents.
+Mr. Katz has mentored, consulted or been counsel of record in more than 400 Hague Abduction Convention and child abduction cases and has decades of experience in criminal law.
+He has worked alongside the FBI and obtained warrants of arrest from federal and local authorities for abducting parents.